Nilonic/NMusic-Player/README.md

 1. **Discord RPC Integration**
    - NMusic Player supports Discord Rich Presence, enabling you to share your current music track with friends and server members on Discord.

-2. **MP3 Playback**
+2. **MP3/FLAC Playback**
-   - The application supports the playback of .mp3 files, providing a straightforward way to listen to your music library. right now it only supports playing a single file, and no playlist, but we're working on that... slowly
+   - The application supports the playback of .mp3 and .flac files, providing a straightforward way to listen to your music library. playlists work, but you'll have to select each file individually

+3. **Default dark mode**
+   - Yup, we default to dark mode. it can be changed in the config menu (or the .env file)

 ### Planned Features

-- **Playlists**
+- **Plugins**
-   - yup. playlists. they won't be good, but they'll work
+   - i don't have anything to say here. just know we'll be adding plugin support

 ## Installation